vineetm/vineetm.github.io/_posts/2017-12-20-tensorflow-text-data.md

 iterator = dataset.make_initializable_iterator()
 ```

 Okay, so what would be expect now?
+Note, there is no change in the code below!
 ```python
 with tf.Session() as sess:
     sess.run(iterator.initializer)